tangsu08/SQL_Warby_Parker_Usage_Funnels/README.md

 ## Key Takeaways:

  * Users appear to drop off from the style quiz when questions become unrelatable or sensitive.
- * Purchase rates are much among users who received five pairs of glasses versus three pairs to try on at home.
+ * Purchase rates are higher among users who receive five pairs of glasses versus three pairs to try on at home.
- * Narrow to medium frames in a rectangular/square shape appear to be the most popular picks among users.
+ * Narrow-to-medium frames in a rectangular or square shape appear to be the most popular picks among users.

 ## Recommendations: